johertrich/simple_torch_NFFT/readme.md

 - **Non-equispaced fast Fourier transform (NFFT)**: We implement the NFFT directly in PyTorch for arbitrary dimensions.
 It runs on a GPU, supports autograd (wrt both, function values and basis points) and allows batching.

 - **Fast Kernel Summations via Slicing**: We apply the NFFT for the computation of large kernel sums in arbitrary dimensions.
+The implementation supports batching.

 It requires only PyTorch (>= 2.5 recommended) and NumPy and can be installed with
 ```